 - Conduct a rigorous and transparent ongoing investigation into the alleged perpetrators of the assassination of Freddy Kambale to ensure accountability at all levels;

-- Promptly launch a judicial investigation into the murder of Patrick Shako in order to identify those responsible and bring them to justice;
+- Promptly launch a judicial investigation into the murder of Patrick Shako to identify those responsible and bring them to justice;

 - Immediately and unconditionally, release the human rights defenders currently imprisoned, including those in pre-trial detention;